advait-pai/Oecanthus_ART_SpatialContext/README.md

 -   Executing the entire `code.R` script (one way is to click 'Source' in RStudio) would import data from the .CSV files in the folder and conduct the analyses required to estimate the mating success for our experimental paradigms and also conduct other supplementary analyses.
 -   Two folders are created as a result of running the entire script:
-    -   The ***output*** folder, which will contain six .CSV files: `chi_square_tests.csv` which contains the results ($\chi^2$, df, and p-values) for the chi-square tests, `confidence_intervals.csv` which contains the bootstrapped 95% confidence intervals (calculated during that run of the code) for the mating success of each of the male reproductive tactics (treatments), and four files, namely, `table1/2/3/S1.csv` containing the binomial GLM results of their respective counterparts in the manuscript.
+    -   The ***output*** folder, which will contain five .CSV files: `confidence_intervals.csv` which contains the bootstrapped 95% confidence intervals (calculated during that run of the code) for the mating success of each of the male reproductive tactics (treatments), and four files, namely, `table1/2/3/S1.csv` containing the binomial GLM results of their respective counterparts in the manuscript.
     -   The ***plots*** folder, which will contain .PNG figures with names corresponding to the figures in the associated manuscript and supplementary material.

 ##